-The Catholic District School Board of Eastern Ontario International Education Program offers global views and perspectives that enhance the education of students who have chosen to explore cultures and languages through education abroad.
+The Catholic District School Board of Eastern Ontario International Education Program (CDSBEO) offers global views and perspectives that enhance the education of students who have chosen to explore cultures and languages through education abroad.
 The International Student Program allows students from around the world to study and learn alongside Canadian students of the same age.
 The program encourages cultural awareness and international understanding by bringing students together and enabling them to experience similar social and academic opportunities.

 International students can choose between multiple schools and are assisted in finding the best match for their educational needs and other interests.
 Students may attend for a short term of 3, 5 or 10 months, with an emphasis on English language acquisition and cultural experience, or they may participate in the program for more than one year, and work toward attaining an Ontario Secondary School Diploma.